anoopchandranhk/clp-app-client/README.md

 Overall, this vote clicker app is perfect for conducting polls, surveys, and feedback forms, providing users with an innovative and engaging way to collect and visualize data.

+## Adding more Choices or Buttons

+You can add more buttons in ../src/config/choices.ts

 ## Getting Started

 ### Prerequisites